poketo/poketo/README.md

 Node library for scraping manga sites.

+Provides a consistent API for scraping metadata and chapter images from 16+ manga sites.
+Makes it easy to build manga readers, downloaders, archival tools, and more.

+For working examples, check out the [Poketo manga reader](https://poketo.app), or the [Poketo CLI](https://github.com/poketo/poketo-cli)!

 People should be able to read content on the web in the way that works for them.
 Manga sites are often a special brand of bad.
-Each page is a new page load, ads everywhere, yuck!
+Each manga page loads a new web page, ads everywhere, yuck!
+Poketo opens up access to that content to make better tools on top.

-This library wraps scraping logic for 16+ sites, providing open access to their content, and an easy way to build readers, downloaders, and more.

-For a working example, check out the [Poketo manga reader](https://poketo.app)!

 > :construction: This project is still `v0.x.x` and the API may change as more sites are added.